SameerRafiq/Coffee-Sales-Excel-Dashboard/README.md

-This project features an interactive **Coffee Sales Dashboard** designed in **Microsoft Excel** to monitor and analyze key sales metrics for a coffee business.
-The dashboard provides a real-time view of sales performance across products, regions, and time periods.

 # ☕ Coffee Sales Dashboard (Excel Project)

 This project features an interactive **Coffee Sales Dashboard** designed in **Microsoft Excel** to monitor and analyze key sales metrics for a coffee business.
 The dashboard provides a real-time view of sales performance across products, regions, and time periods.